SMTG-Bham/doped/docs/known_MP_ground_states.md

   (`mp-14`, EaH ~ 0.001 eV/atom in the MP database).
 - Under athermal conditions, both MP calculations and hybrid (HSE06+D3) DFT agree that 'red selenium' (γ-monoclinic P2₁/c) is the lowest energy selenium phase (`mp-570481`; EaH = 0 eV/atom in the MP database), as discussed in https://doi.org/10.1039/D4EE04647A (Table 2 SI).
-This phase corresponds to a packing of Se8 molecules in a `P2₁/c` spacegroup structure, similar to the solid sulfur groundstate.
+This phase corresponds to packing Se₈ molecules in a `P2₁/c` spacegroup structure, similar to the solid sulfur ground-state.
 Citation: https://doi.org/10.1039/D4EE04647A

 There are several low energy allotropes of selenium on the MP database (and indeed in reality), but